The following piece, written by the opinion editors, reflects the majority opinion of the editorial board.

 As most members of the Oxford community know, the issue of alcohol abuse has been the talk of the town this semester, especially following the death of first-year Erica Buschick, numerous student hospitalizations from drinking and the amped-up police presence in Oxford on Green Beer Day.

-It is a mistake to believe that the dust has settled, that because there hasn’t been a glaring accident in the past X number of days, the problem has gone away.
+It is a mistake to believe that the dust has settled, that because there hasn’t been a glaring accident in the past month, the problem has gone away.

 Miami’s alcohol abuse is chronic.